KODARIA26/E2EE/README.md

 Daria Kokin (`KODARIA26`)
 Maor Shoval (`maorshoval`)

-Developed as part of the "Online Space Security" university course.
+Developed as part of the "Cyber Security" university course.

 ---